MPE synthesizers – sensitive sound machines

 Nevertheless, it’s not bad to be flexible with the MPE synthesizers.
 That’s why there are additional suggestions here compared to in type 3.

-Particularly impressive is the small Hydrasynth Explorer, which still offers exactly that despite its size.
+The small Hydrasynth Explorer is particularly impressive, which still offers that despite its size.
 The larger ones offer the same in deluxe and “normal” versions.
 These include Waldorf’s Iridium/Quantum Engines, ASM Hydrasynth and UDO Gemini.

 Category 3